n-greensweig/mini-grants-IonE/README.md

   2) On the Google Cloud Console click on "Credentials" then click "Create Credentails" and select "Service Account" in the drop down menu.
   3) Create a service name, enter a service count ID and email and create the credentials.
   4) Once the credentials have been created click on "Keys" -> "Add Keys" -> "Create New Key".
 Select "JSON" and create the key.
   5) Creating the key will download a .JSON file.
-This file contains the authorizations for the Google Sheets API and must be copied into the main application folder.
+This file contains the authorizations for the Google Sheets API and must be copied into the main application folder and renamedd to "sheets_api.json".
+If the file is not renamed the import will not function.

   #### Sharing the spreadsheet to the application